MoritzLost/ProcessWireDev/site/03-templating-and-development/01-twig-processwire-setup.md

 Now that we have a solid foundation, we can add layout components very easily.
 We can go one step further and define a basic "section" template that will be the basis for the content sections we assemble pages from.
 Those sections can then be reused across content types.
 For example, a "Recent news" section might appear on the homepage as well as all news pages.

 The approach will be the same as with the page template itself.
-We create a base template that includes some boilerplate HTML for recurring markup (such as a container element to wrap the section content in) and defines blocks that can be overwritted by section-specific templates.
+We create a base template that includes some boilerplate HTML for recurring markup (such as a container element to wrap the section content in) and defines blocks that can be overwritten by section-specific templates.
 How that base template is structured and what blocks you define in it depends on the site you're building.
 I'll give an example of a section template with a main content, an optional headline and a background colour.

 {% raw %}
 ```twig